CartoDB/academy/_app/_tutorials/intersecting_layers.md

 ---
-title: "Counting Points in Polygons"
+title: "Intersecting Geometry Layers"
 description: Describe how to count points in polygons by intersecting layers with the CARTO Builder.
-permalink: /courses/tutorials/counting-points-with-polygons/
+permalink: /courses/tutorials/intersecting-goemetry-layers/
 tweet_text: "Counting points in polygons by intersecting layers."
 redirect_from: https://carto.com/docs/tutorials/counting_points.html
 ---

-# Counting Points in Polygons
+# Intersecting Geometry Layers

 This guide describes how to count the number of points that intersect in a polygon.
 Suppose you have a map of European countries and populated places.
 One map layer contains polygon geometries (European countries) and one layer contains polygon geometries (populated places).